mdelder/k8s-pacman-app/docs/README.md

 The example application uses the F5 Cloud DNS Load Balancer service and ServiceNow to demonstrate Ansible automation.

+The following steps assume that you have:

-If you need a developer instance of ServiceNow, follow the directions at https://developer.servicenow.com/.
+  - **Created a developer instance of ServiceNow.** If you need a developer instance of ServiceNow, follow the directions at https://developer.servicenow.com/.

-If you need to create an account with F5 Cloud DNS Load Balancer SaaS, you can do this through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/F5-Networks-F5-DNS-Load-Balancer-Cloud-Service/B07W3P8HM4).
+  - **Created an account with the F5 Cloud DNS Load Balancer service.** If you need to create an account with F5 Cloud DNS Load Balancer SaaS, you can do this through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/F5-Networks-F5-DNS-Load-Balancer-Cloud-Service/B07W3P8HM4).
+  - **Delegated your global domain to the F5 DNS Nameservers**.
+Created an `NS` delegating DNS record with the global domain that you will use with F5.
+You can do this via Route53 or your DNS provider.
+The [F5 DNS Load Balancer Cloud Service FAQ](https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-GSLB-FAQ.html) answers questions related to this prerequisite.

+Once you have the credentials for the services above, you can configure the Ansible Tower instance that you deployed above with the two relevant Ansible Projects that provide the Job Templates that will be executed as part of the prehook and posthooks that run when the application is placed or removed on a cluster.

 1. Create a file named `tower_cli.cfg` under `hack/tower-setup` with the following contents: